MStarmans91/WORC/README.md

 [![Build Status](https://travis-ci.com/MStarmans91/WORC.svg?token=qyvaeq7Cpwu7hJGB98Gp&branch=master)](https://travis-ci.com/MStarmans91/WORC)

-# WORC v2.0.1
+# WORC v2.1.0

 ## Workflow for Optimal Radiomics Classification

 WORC is an open-source python package for the easy execution of full Radiomics pipelines.

-We aim to establish a common Radiomics platform supporting easy integration of other tools.
+We aim to establish a general Radiomics platform supporting easy integration of other tools.
 With our modular build and support of different software languages (python, MATLAB, ruby, java etc.), we want to facilitate and stimulate collaboration, standardisation and comparison of different Radiomics approaches.
 By combining this in a single framework, we hope to find a universal Radiomics strategy that can address various problems.